rrooggiieerr/WLANderlust.sh/README.md

 Technically any USB WiFi antenna which is supported by Linux/Raspbian should work, and depending on your means of travel your selection criteria may vary.
 I'm using an Alfa Networks Tube-UN outdoor USB WiFi antenna which is mounted on my car and I'm very pleased with it.
-It recevies signals from multiple KMs away if you'r having a direct line of sight.
+It recevies signals from multiple kilometers away if you're having a direct line of sight.

 ### Real Time Clock support
 I'm using a i2c DS3231 RTC which you can get for less than $2 including shipping